Humidity issues

 Later it is easy to see in which situation the infections occur and decide how to avoid them.

-With our Virtual Greenhouse, you can even test a new climate strategy and see if the strategy will succeed in changing the climate to avoid the growth of the gray mold.
+With our Virtual Greenhouse, you can even test a new climate strategy and check if the strategy will succeed in changing the climate to avoid the growth of the gray mold.